 Why it matters: Real estate transactions involve legal contracts and the transfer of assets worth thousands, if not millions, of dollars.
 The best transaction coordinator has this experience.

-The Solution: The right TC should have spent years within the real estate industry, with hundreds or thousands of transactions of experience
+The Solution: The right TC should have spent years within the real estate industry, with hundreds or thousands of real estate transactions of experience

 Dedicated to you